WATCH THE VIDEOS:

 In order to write a good estimate and scope of work, we needed to envision the whole process beginning to end before executing it.
-We drew heavily on previous experience with documentary-style storytelling but it also required some imagination – as this was a new client and a new project.
+We drew heavily on previous experience with documentary-style video production storytelling but it also required some imagination – as this was a new client and a new project.

 Our “two” heroes were Darci in San Antonio, TX and also the entire Neurocritical Care team (NCCU) in Modesto, CA (the first time an entire group was recognized together).
 It would involve interviews with each of the honorees as well as hospital staff, family, and friends.

 Pre-production planning is always complex, but this shoot also included multiple travel destinations, multiple shoot days, and almost 50 pieces of equipment.
 In addition, we needed to flex our insurance policies – as we hoped to shoot at Yosemite National Park, requiring significant liability coverage.

 There was limited time scheduled with each of our heroes and the timeline was quick so there was little room for error.